 The test enables doctors to see a map of the blood vessels in the brain and neck, as well as to understand how blood flows between the different parts of the circulation.
 Sometimes a cerebral angiogram is carried out to enable doctors to give treatments directly into abnormal blood vessels.
 Your child’s doctor will discuss the precise reasons for the test with you.

-Providing there are no complications directly following this procedure your child will only need to remain in hospital for the rest of the day and then spend that night in the patient hotel.
+Providing there are no complications directly following this procedure your child will only need to remain in hospital for one night.

 What happens before the test?

-You will already have received information about how to prepare your child for the test in the "Welcome to GOSH booklet" and admission letter.
+You will already have received information about how to prepare your child for the test in the admission letter.
 You will need to come in the day before to see the anaesthetist and have a blood test.